———————————————

 I'm reluctant to tell Dumrag that it was most likely Simund who arranged the kidnapping of his wife.
 That big Orc looks crazy enough to burst into the palace and kill Simund.

 The girls think it's not that bad.
-From what he's told me, he's very much aware that his wife may be still alive and held in captivity, in which case he'll be first and foremost interested in liberating her.
+Judging by what he's told me, he's very much aware that his wife may be still alive and held in captivity, in which case he'll be first and foremost interested in liberating her.
 He'll know he can't do that with the mastermind dead.
 Just because he's very strong and very straightforward, I mustn't hold him for an idiot, they point out.

 As for Afanna's motives, we come up with the following hypothesis together: